koljagralla/turbogate/readme.md

 ```

 > [!IMPORTANT]
 > When you setup a project with `cdk init` the default synth method is ts-node. ts-node struggles with mixed ESM and CommonJS modules.
-If you not already have switched to tsx in your CDK projec you should do that now.
+If you not already have switched to tsx in your CDK project you should do that now.
 Else you might see something `SyntaxError: Unexpected token 'export'` during synth.
+>
+> So it is recommended to update the `app` value in your cdk.json to `tsx bin/turbogate-demo.ts`.

 #### Adding wiring